Part 1 of our data driven investigation into the talent trends of 2014

 I’ve always said that you should be able to make 45 minutes every day for each team member that you manage.
 It takes a lot of time to do people management well.
 You have to allow for this time commitment (as well as all your other responsibilities) when setting appropriate team sizes.

-Here’s some other perspectives to take into consideration when thinking about the right span of control:
+Here’s another perspective to take into consideration when thinking about the right span of control:

 What other workforce trends would you like us to explore?